 How do you get from one point to another today?
 You enter an address or two into your GPS in either your smartphone or car, right?
 It seems unthinkable to navigate a course in any type of vehicle without one.
 But if you reach deep into your memory banks, you may remember a time when GPS seemed like a concept from The Jetsons, if you even thought of it at all.

-Of course, the military was using GPS long before a tragic air disaster paved the way for its availability to civilians.
+Of course, the military was using GPS (a.k.a.
+Global Positioning System) long before it became available to the public.
+Back in the 1970’s, GPS technology was used heavily by the armed forces to navigate using radio frequency waves.
+Following an airline disaster in 1983, the Reagan administration announced that GPS would officially become available for civilian use.
 Before that, you were forced to rely on a number of low-tech methods that could be frustratingly inaccurate.

 Here’s a look back at some of the ways that travelers navigated across land, sea or air before GPS became a household acronym.

 - Radar navigation involves transmitting an electromagnetic signal at a target and using the reflected echo to calculate distance.
 When the system uses sound waves, it’s known as sonar navigation.
 This method has been used extensively to track aircraft and marine vehicles.

 - Sextants were used by explorers like Sir Edmund Shackleton to navigate across the oceans.
 This tool uses a two-mirror system to measure the angle of a celestial body such as the sun in relation to the horizon.
 Despite being relatively simple, sextants were incredibly accurate.

 - Chronometers were timekeeping devices created for use at sea, where temperature changes and the ship’s motion rendered traditional clocks unusable.
 Their accuracy at determining longitude made them valuable navigational tools.